KIDJourney/TIebaManager/README.md

 * python redis module
 * redis

-Tested in only *linux* .
+Tested on Linux only.

 ## Install

-After you satisfy the requirements .
-Make sure your redis has default configure .
+First, install the required packages.
+Then, make sure your redis server is using default configuration.

 ### Step 0
 Clone the Repo .